-- All expenditures in the budget should be referenced in your local application goal sheets.
-Also, the budget should reflect improvements to be made on those levels of performance not met last year. - Perkins funds may only be spent on the most recent State Board of Education approved CTE courses. - Perkins funds may only be spent on programs of study that meet Size, Scope, and Quality Indictors (SSOIs).
+All expenditures in the budget should be referenced in your local application goal sheets.
+Also, the budget should reflect improvements to be made on those levels of performance not met last year.

+Perkins funds may only be spent on the most recent State Board of Education-approved CTF courses.